Jared284/security-portfolio/labs/03-cloud-security-monitoring/07-reflections-and-improvements/README.md

 That mattered because it reinforced the importance of validating the event source and event name directly rather than guessing and building a filter blindly.

 A separate lesson came from attempting to use failed console login activity as the next cloud-side detection.
 While `ConsoleLogin` events were visible and the success state was easy to inspect, failed-login validation became messy enough that it was not the best use of time for this phase of the lab.
-Pivoting to paired security group change detections was the better decision because it produced faster, cleaner, and more defensible results.
+Pivoting to security group changes and IAM policy attachment produced cleaner, more defensible detection paths.

+Another important lesson was that CloudWatch metric graphs need to be viewed carefully.
+For event-count detections, using the `Sum` statistic is important because other views can make the graph look misleading or empty even when the metric filter is working.

+---

 ## Current Limitations

-Even though the lab is much stronger now, it is still not complete.
+The core lab is complete, but it is still intentionally small.

-The main limitations right now are:
+The main limitations are:

-- the host-side detection path still centers on one main SSH-related behavior
+- the host-side detection path centers on one SSH-related behavior
-- the cloud-side detection path currently centers on a small set of related event types: `AuthorizeSecurityGroupIngress` and `RevokeSecurityGroupIngress`
+- the cloud-side detection path covers a small set of selected CloudTrail events
+- the IAM detection coverage is limited to `AttachUserPolicy`
 - alerting is currently email-based only
 - there is no automated response or remediation action
 - the host-side detection uses simple string matching rather than richer parsing
-- the cloud-side detections use specific event filters rather than broader control-plane correlation
+- the CloudTrail-side detections use specific event filters rather than broader control-plane correlation
 - the lab does not yet correlate host-level activity with AWS control-plane activity

-These limitations do not weaken the validated work that already exists, but they do define what still needs to improve for the project to feel more mature.
+These limitations do not weaken the validated work.
+They define the boundary of this version of the lab and point toward future improvements.

+---

-## Most Important Next Improvements
+## Most Important Future Improvements

-The biggest next improvement is to expand the cloud-side detection coverage beyond security group ingress modifications.
+The biggest future improvement would be to expand CloudTrail-side detection coverage beyond the current validated signals.

-That means implementing additional CloudTrail-based detections for AWS administrative activity, such as:
+Strong future candidates include:

 - failed AWS console login activity
+- `CreateAccessKey` events
+- `PutUserPolicy` events
+- `AttachRolePolicy` events
-- IAM policy, role, or user changes
+- CloudTrail modification or disablement attempts
 - suspicious administrative API activity
-- trail modification or disablement attempts

 Beyond that, the lab could be improved further by: